OptimalDesignLab/Kona/README.md

 ## What is it?

-Kona is a library for nonlinear (equality) constrained optimization.
-The stable master branch currently provides several gradient-based optimization algorithms for both constrained and unconstrained problems.
+Kona is a library for non-convex and nonlinear (equality) constrained optimization.
+The master branch currently provides several gradient-based optimization algorithms for both constrained and unconstrained problems.
 Development is ongoing to support inequality constrained problems at a future date.